Programme symposium regenerative archives

 Tickets

-Please note: The workshops start at 15:15, but the ticket is valid for the whole day – you’re expected to be there from the beginning to take part in the full programme.
+Please note: The workshops start at 15:15, but the ticket is valid for the whole day – the programme begins at 10:00 with the plenary session.

 10:00 – 12:00 Joint kick-off